yankai364/Pirate-Dash-360-Tutorial/readme.md

 }
 ```

 To trigger the animation, we will need a **subscriber** to an `onTap` event for each tile.
-We will need to access the SparkAR object for this, so let’s modify the previous code we have written.
-When we iterate over the tiles for rendering, we will retrieve the respective SparkAR tile object and add a **tap event subscriber**.
+We will need to access the Spark AR object for this, so let’s modify the previous code we have written.
+When we iterate over the tiles for rendering, we will retrieve the respective Spark AR tile object and add a **tap event subscriber**.
 When a tile is selected, it elevates its position and changes from “blur” to “active” state.
 Conversely, when a selected tile is selected again, it changes from “active” back to “blur” state and returns to its original position.

 ```js
 // Place each tile in a random position